guregu/trealla/README.md

 ### libtpl-spin

+You can use Trealla Prolog with [Spin](https://developer.fermyon.com/spin/index), a server-side runtime for WebAssembly.

 `make libtpl-spin` builds the [Spin](https://github.com/fermyon/spin)-flavored libtpl.

 `make SPINDIR=path/to/spin/source wit` to generate the WASM component code via wit-bindgen.
+These files are included in the repository so you won't need to generate them unless adding support for a new one.
+Currently requires wit-bindgen v0.2.0.

 #### Spin Components